When the Virtual World Brings Real-Life Harm

 • Gen Z -- the first generation raised with smartphones and social media -- are showing less interest in getting married and having children, are more likely to live with their parents, were less likely to get jobs as teens, are less ambitious and more risk-averse, and managers say they are harder to work with.

 The danger is real.
 Our children and grandchildren are hurting.
-The good news YOU can help reverse course.
+The good news is YOU can help reverse course.

 But it will take a massive effort.
 That’s why we are asking for your help.